 - You shouldn’t feel pain.
 Testicular pain isn’t normal.
 Visit your primary care physician and inquire about getting an ultrasound to get a better picture of what’s going on.
 You may also need a referral to a urologist.

 - Self-examinations are important.
 Make an effort to get in a regular habit and aim for once a month.
 The more you’re familiar with what’s normal for you, the easier it will be to spot something that isn’t right.
 Not all lumps and bumps mean cancer, but it is important to get them evaluated.
-The Movember Foundation has great resources to help you get better acquainted with your testes and recently launched an awareness campaign, #knowthynuts.
-Check out this guide to get started.

 - When caught early, most testicular cancer is curable.
 Testicular cancer has one of the highest cure rates.
 We have a number of successful ways to treat testicular cancer, including surgery, radiation and chemotherapy.
 Seek out a specialist for evaluation if you sense something is wrong.
 A typical initial work up will include an ultrasound and blood tests, and then possibly a CT scan to get a better picture of what’s going on in your body from a variety of different angles.